kaltura/developer-platform-docs/documentation/player-portal/web/playkit-js-ui/custom-ui-presets.md

 ## Defining a preset

-A preset is a simple function that returns a tree that defines the components structure to be used in a layout.

-For example- Let's say that we want our fullscreen UI to have only the bottom bar with the fullscreen control. nothing else.
+A preset is a simple function that returns a tree that defines the components structure to be used in a layout, for example, in the case where the fullscreen UI should only include the bottom bar with fullscreen control.

-this is a UI preset that will define the look of fullscreen state, which uses the built-in components `BottomBar` and `FullscreenControl`
+This is a UI preset that will define the look of fullscreen state, which uses the built-in components `BottomBar` and `FullscreenControl`:

 ```javascript
 //fullscreen-preset.js